unitaryfund/mitiq/docs/mep/0002-full-twirling-and-reduced-twirling.md

 - [ ] What impact will proposed changes have on the Mitiq ecosystem
 - [ ] Write users perspective
   - [ ] How do users benefit from this new addition ?
-- [ ] Include imple details to improve functionality
+- [ ] Include ample details to improve functionality

 #### Full Twirling